cameronraschke/UIT-TSS-TOOLBOX/README.md

 > [!IMPORTANT]
 > Not all endpoints are implemented and/or actively used.
 Use API with caution.

+> [!IMPORTANT]
+> Unless otherwise noted, a GET request will always return all other variables, regardless of request type.
+State-chaning requests (POST, DELETE, PUSH, etc.) requests will usually only return an error, unless otherwise noted.

 ## To-do
 - [ ] Implement all WIP endpoints
   - [ ] GET endpoints